mukeshkumargupta/java-j2ee-tutorials/README.md

 2. design-online-shopping-cart

 This is an online shopping project using Spring MVC, Hibernate, Maven, Angular JS and Bootstrap.
 This project is done Step By Step.
 For more in details refer link: https://github.com/mukeshkumargupta/java-j2ee-tutorials/blob/master/design-online-shopping-cart/Project_Steps.txt.

+3. java-interview-questions-answers

+This is an java all type of question with answers https://github.com/mukeshkumargupta/java-j2ee-tutorials/blob/master/java-interview-questions-answers/readme.md.